KATE JENKS LANDRY

 Q: What can you not write without:

-A: A sharp Ticonderoga pencil, index cards, my laptop, and dangerous amounts of very hot coffee.
+A: A sharp Ticonderoga or Blackwing pencil, my laptop, dangerous amounts of very hot coffee, and my office doodle Leo.

 Q: What are your favourite picture books?